chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 Image

-In the above image, the slider tab shows the *Details* and the *Revision ID* of the selected policyfile.
+In the above image, the slider tab shows the *Details* of the selected policyfile.
+To view the *Revision ID* select the **Revisions** option in the tab.

 ##### Attributes Tab